 - Keep the suspension as short as possible: You will need to do everything you can to limit the amount of time someone is suspended.
 Dealing with the investigation and if necessary, the disciplinary process as quickly as possible and regularly reviewing whether suspension is still necessary will help with this.

 - Communicate with the employee: don’t just leave them hanging – they are less likely to cooperate and more likely to feel they are being punished if you don’t give them regular updates on the progress of the investigation.

 - Make notes of the considerations you make and the meetings you have: If you have the resources and time to use a note taker that is always useful but otherwise write it down yourself either in the meeting or straightaway after the meeting.

 - Apply the process consistently: You may have difficulties if you suspend someone but you did not suspend another person in the same circumstances previously and vice versa.

-When allegations of misconduct (or something that is serious enough to warrant suspension) arises, don’t go it alone.
+When allegations of misconduct or gross misconduct arise, don’t go it alone.
 It’s not worth the emotional stress or disruption to your business.
-Instead we recommend that you should always seek advice from a qualified HR consultant.
+Instead, we recommend seeking advice from a qualified HR consultant.